DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 ### SZAttributeSearch.includeEntityMainColumns
 **optional** boolean

-True if all columns from the EntityMain table should be included in this table.
+Whether all columns in the entity main table should also be included in this search table.
+Improves performance if other attributes are also fetched when performing this search by attributes.

 *Default value:* `false`